chiaweh2/chiaweh2.github.io/_posts/2021-04-13-Sea-Level-Bias-Over-Tropical-Pacific.md

 ![All_time_scales](https://chiaweh2.github.io/figures/Sea_level_bias_post/Slide1.png)
 For instance, the trend bias in the left panel is significantly reduced in the simulation forced by new reanalysis data from JRA55-do compare to the previous CORE forcing due to the improved wind stress trend signal in the eastern tropical Pacific.
 Over the seasonal time scale in the middle panel, due to the more accurate timing of wind stress curl forcing in the JRA55-do, a more accurate first baroclinic Rossby wave in the form of sea level helped generate a more realistic seasonal amplitude and phase of North Equatorial Counter Current (NECC).
-The improved wind forcing also shows improved sea level simulation during El Nino shown in the right panel.
+The improved wind forcing also shows improved sea level simulation during El Niño shown in the right panel.

 ![trend](https://chiaweh2.github.io/figures/Sea_level_bias_post/Slide2.png)
 To understand what causes the trend bias, we analyze the surface forcing data and find that the bias of westerly wind trend in the eastern tropical Pacific in CORE is the main reason to cause the positive wind stress curl bias.